nbrest/kamehouse/dev-environment-setup.md

 - To remote debug tomcat running in the dev container from your ide, follow the above eclipse and intellij guides to setup remote debugging

 - Changes made to the ui in kamehouse-ui and kamehouse-groot should be rendered automatically as well.
-Some changes like in /kame-house/admin pages served from tomcat need a kamehouse-ui redeployment with `deploy-kamehouse.sh -f -m ui` from the container's console
+Some changes like in /kame-house/admin pages served from tomcat need a kamehouse-ui redeployment with `deploy-kamehouse.sh -m ui` from the container's console

 - Stop the dev docker container with the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-stop-kamehouse.sh -p dev`